 You might know the Netherlands as a student-friendly country.
 Indeed, this small country is home to several cities with renowned academic institutions.
 This is certainly the case for Utrecht, Leyden, Wageningen, Rotterdam, Amsterdam or Maastricht.
 All these cities have outstanding academic facilities such as big libraries, study cafes, companies offering internships, as well as bars, clubs, cinemas and other establishments.

 If you are interested in enjoying such great infrastructures while doing an MBA, we are confident that Rotterdam, Amsterdam and Maastricht will offer you amazing options.
 Indeed, on top of being student-friendly cities, their main universities all are “Triple Crown accredited” schools.

-In this article, EDUopinions introduces you to the various MBA programmes offered in Rotterdam, Amsterdam and Maastricht.
+In this article, EDUopinions introduces you to the various MBA programmes offered in Rotterdam, Amsterdam, Maastricht and Venlo.
 You will find technical information such as the price and the reputation of the schools, as well as practical information about living in these three cities.
 First, however, let’s look at what being a “Triple Crown accredited school” means.

 Triple crown accreditation

 The “Triple Crown accreditation” is a title of excellence for business schools.
 It represents a list of a hundred universities accredited by the three most influential business accreditation companies: NAACSB, AMBA, and EQUIS.
 The Rotterdam School of Management, the Amsterdam Business School, and the School of Business and Economics at Maastricht University all are on that list.
 In fact, the Netherlands is one of the rare countries with three universities holding that accreditation.
 This shows the strong business spirit of the country.

 the best dutch universities for MBAs